saurabbh14/Multilevel_1D-TDSE/README.md

 This will create an executable file at $Dir_path/result/bin/ML-TDSE.

 ### Test run
-To run, the test calcuations, you can use the provided input file for H2+ molecular ion.
+To run the test calculations, you can use the provided input file for the H2+ molecular ion.
 ```
 ./results/bin/ML-TDSE input.ini
 ```